AceSCav/MetaG_Analysis/README.md

 ## Installation

 ### Pre Requisites
-✅ Docker and QIIME2 image (alternatives exist, but we advise QIIME2) - for this we used Docker v.27.5.1 and QIIME2 CLI version 2024.10.1
+- ✅Docker and QIIME2 image (alternatives exist, but we advise QIIME2) - for this we used Docker v.27.5.1 and QIIME2 CLI version 2024.10.1
-✅ R with the packages `phyloseq` and `decontam` (but the decontam.R on the pipeline installs it for you too) ✅ A manifest.tsv and metadata.tsv files adapted for QIIMME2 (a *.csv can be used too, but then you'd need to change it on the pipeline files)
+- ✅R with the packages `phyloseq` and `decontam` (but the decontam.R on the pipeline installs it for you too)
+- ✅A manifest.tsv and metadata.tsv files adapted for QIIMME2 (a *.csv can be used too, but then you'd need to change it on the pipeline files)

 ### Installation Steps